 Each record type has an associated set of record support routines.
-These routines are located via the data structures defined in epics/share/epicsH/recSup.h.
-The concept of record support routines isolates the iocCore software from the details of each record type.
-Thus new records can be defined and supported without affecting the IOC core software.
+These routines are located via the struct rset data structure declared in recSup.h and defined by the specific record type.
+This use of a record support vector table isolates the iocCore software from the implementation details of each record type.
+Thus new record types can be defined without having to modify the IOC core software.